 - Teruyuki Minoura (Toyota Exec) Talks About Problems with 5-Whys

 If you don’t have time to read the links above, then consider the results you have observed when people use 5-Whys.
-The results are:
+The results I commonly see are:

-- Inconsistent (different people get different results when analyzing the same problem)
+- Inconsistent analysis (different people get different results when analyzing the same problem)

-- Prone to bias (you get what you look for)
+- Analysis prone to bias (they get what they look for)

-- Don’t consistently find management system root causes
+- Failure to identify management system root causes

-And that’s just a start of the list of performance problems.
+And that’s just the start of the list of 5-Why performance problems.

-So why do people say that 5-Whys is a good technique (or a good enough technique)?
-It usually comes down to their confidence.
 They are confident in their ability to find the causes of problems without a systematic approach to root cause analysis.
-They believe they already know the answers to these simple problems and that it is a waste of time to use a more rigorous approach.
-Thus, their knowledge and a simple (inferior) technique is enough.
+They are smart people and believe they already know the answers to these simple problems.
+They believe advanced root cause analysis is a waste of time when they already know the answers.
+Thus, their knowledge and a simple (inferior) technique are enough.